Congratulations — you managed to get an interview for a position at your dream company. But don't start celebrating just yet.

 If you are delayed for some reason and will be at least seven minutes late, show respect by calling the company and asking whether you should attend or reschedule.

 Widen Your Search: Best and Worst Cities to Score Your Dream Job

 Find out the names of your interviewers ahead of time and research their areas of expertise.
 To really knock an interviewer’s socks off, when responding to one participant, refer to another by name.
 For example, “To follow up on my response to Carol …” Remembering names is a difficult skill to master but one that leaves a lasting impression.

 6. Smile and Be Courteous

-According to Craft-CV.com, almost 67 percent of candidates fail to make eye contact.
-Not making eye contact during an interview could imply that you’re not paying attention.
-Additionally, nearly 50 percent fail to smile.
+According to a survey conducted by Harris Poll on behalf of CareerBuilder, hiring managers say failing to make eye contact is a mistake made by 67 percent of job candidates.
+Not making eye contact during an interview could imply that you're not paying attention.
+Additionally, nearly 40 percent of candidates fail to smile.

 Nonverbal behavior can be more important than what you say and, according to Psychology Today, smiling “opens doors.”
-To be approachable and engaging during your job interview, practice shaking hands, smiling, making eye contact and the art of chit chat.
+To be approachable and engaging during your job interview, practice shaking hands, smiling, making eye contact and making small talk.

 7. Be Careful of What You Say and Do While Waiting

-Read company brochures, or scan the room for awards to refer to in the interview when waiting for your job interview to begin.
-However, Pauwels Consulting advises careful selection: “Don’t take a financial paper or an annual financial report off the table if you don’t have a substantiated opinion on finances.
+You can read company brochures or scan the room for awards to refer to in the interview while waiting for your appointment.
+However, the Belgian firm Pauwels Consulting advises careful selection of reading materials: “Don’t take a financial paper or an annual financial report off the table if you don’t have a substantiated opinion on finances.
 Imagine what would happen if the recruiter asks you about your opinion, and you can’t give a satisfactory answer.”

 Other tips from the consulting firm: Don't bring your own irrelevant reading materials (like a magazine or book), don’t pull out your phone and don't look worried or indifferent.